Closing Costs Guide · Value-First Home Team

 Understanding Closing Costs in BC

-A complete breakdown of every cost that comes due between your accepted offer and your possession date — including what's mandatory, what's optional, and what most buyers underestimate.
+A breakdown of some of the costs that come due between an accepted offer and the completion date — covering both the buyer's side and the seller's side, including what's mandatory, what's conditional, and what most people underestimate.

 Typical Range